Ximending Food Guide: What to Eat & Best Restaurants (2024 edition)

 Lao Shan Dong (老山東牛肉麺) another famous beef noodle shop but right in the heart of Ximending.
 This one is on the ground floor of Wan Nian Building, which is known for its many otaku (gaming, anime, etc) products and other cheap products.
 It’s on a main road (Xining Rd.) on the western side of the pedestrian shopping area.

 This beef noodle shop has been going strong since 1949 – the early days when KMT soldiers first brought the dish over from China and began modifying it into the present Taiwanese version.
-In recent years, the shop has even won a Michelin Bib Gourmand award.
+The shops has won a Michelin Bib Gourmand award every year since they started making the guide.

 Ximending Breakfast